hmcts/chart-blobstorage/README.md

    - second-container
 ```
 **NOTE**:
-    Required ResourceGroup has to be provisioned beforehand via flux and at least one container and the resource group are required for the blob storage service to provision the account and container(s) required for the application.
+    Required ResourceGroup has to be provisioned beforehand via flux.
+At least one container and the resource group are required for the blob storage service to provision the account and container(s) required for the application.

 ## Using it in your helm chart.